Giving opportunities for student leaders through social action.

 All of the projects reflect the ethos of the RSA to bring social change to our communities and to inspire a new generation to become socially conscious individuals with the skills to support this change.
-The programme is now in its fifth year and has inspired a primary version known as RSA4.
+The programme is now in its sixth year and has inspired a primary version known as RSA4.

 Tom, a participant in the programme from the RSA Academy in Tipton, reflecting on the programme explained that, ‘The RSA8 has been a great experience for me.
 It has taught me the value of teamwork to accomplish goals.
 I have made numerous new friends from this group and the other schools.
 I feel more confident now than I did at the beginning of the year.’